haskell-effectful/effectful/README.md

 What is more, the `Eff` monad is concrete, so GHC has many possibilities for optimization, which results in a very fast code at a default optimization level.
-There is no need to mark every function `INLINE` or enable additional optimization passes, it just works.
+There is no need to explicitly mark functions with `INLINE` pragmas or enable additional optimization passes, it just works.

 ### Any downsides?